The Task Force Joins Global Effort to Eliminate One of Humanity’s Oldest and Most Stigmatizing Diseases

 Tanya Wood, chief executive officer of ILEP, a federation of non-governmental organizations working on leprosy, said The Task Force’s collaborative expertise will be helpful to the new partnership.
 “The Task Force is well-respected internationally and their experts bring a wealth of experience in understanding how essential collaboration is to bringing an end to diseases,” she said.

 Novartis Foundation head Ann Aerts, MD, MPH said The Task Force hosting the secretariat for the leprosy partnership provided an opportunity for exchange and learning.
 “We are keen to draw from The Task Force’s expertise and experience working on some of the most neglected tropical diseases to finally achieve a world without leprosy.”

-The Global Partnership for Zero Leprosy brings together organizations including the Novartis Foundation, the International Federation of Anti-Leprosy Associations (ILEP), the International Association for Integration, Dignity and Economic Advancement (IDEA), as well as national leprosy programs, with support from the World Health Organization (WHO).
-The secretariat for the partnership will be hosted by The Task Force for Global Health in Decatur, GA, USA.
+The Global Partnership for Zero Leprosy brings together organizations including the Novartis Foundation, ILEP, the International Association for Integration, Dignity and Economic Advancement (IDEA) as well as national leprosy programs and the World Health Organization (WHO).